Linxyhaha/TDRO/README.md

 # Temporally and Distributionally Robust Optimization for Cold-start Recommendation
-This is the pytorch implementation of our paper
+:bulb: This is the pytorch implementation of our paper
 > Temporally and Distributionally Robust Optimization for Cold-start Recommendation

 ## Environment